 We found 4 family medicine practitioners who accept Blue Advantage Gold HMO 014 near Mineola, TX.

-Dr. Craig McMullen specializes in family medicine and general obstetrics & gynecology and practices in Quitman, TX, Mineola, TX, and Crockett, TX.
-His average rating from his patients is 4.5 stars out of 5.
-Dr. McMullen is professionally affiliated with ETMC First Physicians.
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. McMullen takes.
-Dr. McMullen graduated from the University of Texas Health Science Center at San Antonio, School of Medicine.
+Dr. Craig McMullen practices family medicine and general obstetrics & gynecology in Quitman, TX, Mineola, TX, and Crockett, TX.
+Dr. McMullen is rated highly by his patients.
+He is professionally affiliated with ETMC First Physicians.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
+He attended medical school at the University of Texas Health Science Center at San Antonio, School of Medicine.

 Clinical interests: Women's Health Issues

-Dr. Jose Martinez practices family medicine and general internal medicine.
-He graduated from the University of Kansas School of Medicine.
-Dr. Martinez's average rating from his patients is 4.5 stars out of 5.
-He is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Jose Martinez is a family medicine practitioner and general internist in Mineola, TX.
+He attended medical school at the University of Kansas School of Medicine.
+The average patient rating for Dr. Martinez is 4.5 stars out of 5.
+He honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.